followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/width.md

             return window.innerWidth / 1.5;
         }

+[note]

-[note]The widget has a minimum width that depends on the current theme.
+The widget has a minimum width that depends on the current theme.
 If the **width** option value is less than the minimum width, the widget width is set to the minimum value, ignoring the specified value.
 Below is a list of minimum calendar sizes depending on the current theme.

 - Generic - 280x270
 - Android - 290x260
-- iOS 260x260
+- iOS - 260x260
-- Windows- 278x278
+- Windows - 278x278

+[/note]
 <!--/fullDescription-->

 <!--handmade-->